 Traveling with the sun shining directly in on one side can soon get very uncomfortable.
 Have a couple of window shades ready.
 They are inexpensive and will keep the car cooler and passengers happier.

 A simple way to occupy the kids is with a few activity books.
 Buy them each a pack of pencils or crayons so they won’t be squabbling over whose is whose.

 10. First Aid Kit

-11. A Well Rounded Assortment of Healthy Roadtrip Snacks
+11. A Well Rounded Assortment of Healthy Road Trip Snacks

-Better still get a good cooler and make sandwiches, keep fruit cool, bring condiments, bread, and bottles of water.
+A great idea is to get a good cooler and make sandwiches, keep fruit cool, bring condiments, bread, and bottles of water.
 Restock by going to a grocery store rather than buying overpriced, tasteless sandwiches and junk food at a gas station.
 Grocery stores very often will have a deli section with hot meals like roasted chicken, deli salads, and more for far less than eating in a restaurant or fast food place.

 Don't forget the icepacks!

 12. Chewing Gum, seriously!

 It might sound a bit crazy but, chewing gum has actually been proven to help reduce stress and improve concentration.
 It can even improve alertness and reaction time, and the minty flavor can freshen you up.
 All good things when it comes to a road trip, no?
 Don’t forget to take a garbage bag for disposing of it afterward.

 13. Tablet or Smart Device